Turn the equity in your home into cash

 Home Equity FAQs

-A home equity loan is a fixed-term loan that borrows from the equity in your home.
+A home equity loan (second mortgage) is a fixed-term loan that borrows from the equity in your home.
 The funds come in a lump sum, which makes this loan ideal for major expenses.
-Home equity loan rates are often lower than personal loan rates, so this loan is also useful for debt consolidation.
+Rates are often lower than personal loan rates, so this loan is also useful for debt consolidation.

 How does a home equity line of credit work?